PAP Deploys Over 140 Foreign Scholarship Beneficiaries - THISDAYLIVE

 PAP Deploys Over 140 Foreign Scholarship Beneficiaries

-The Presidential Amnesty Programme (PAP) has deployed over 140 beneficiaries it awarded scholarships for post-graduate studies across universities in the United Kingdom.
+The Presidential Amnesty Programme (PAP) has deployed over 140 beneficiaries and awarded scholarships for post-graduate studies across universities in the United Kingdom.

-Speaking at the pre-departure briefing/orientation ceremony for the foreign scholarship beneficiaries at the PAP headquarters in Abuja, the Administrator, Dr. Dennis Otuaro, expressed hope that they would add value to the socio-economic advancement of the Niger Delta and indeed Nigeria when they complete their studies.
+Speaking at the pre-departure briefing/orientation ceremony for the foreign scholarship beneficiaries at the PAP headquarters in Abuja, on Thursday, the Administrator, Dr. Dennis Otuaro, expressed the hope that they would add value to the socio-economic advancement of the Niger Delta and indeed Nigeria when they complete their studies.

 At the event, brand new laptops were distributed to the post-graduate scholarship beneficiaries aimed at enhancing their studies and research.